LinkedIn is the leading B2B and professional networking site, especially for social media marketers.

 We’ve covered everything in this post, but you can click on the option you’re interested in to learn more and get started.

-You can then start your free trial.
-LinkedIn lets you know that they’ll reach out seven days (aka a week) before your free trial ends so you can cancel if you wish.
+You can then start your free trial, which is currently 30 days.
+LinkedIn lets you know that they’ll reach out a week before your free trial ends so you can cancel if you wish.

 Is LinkedIn Premium Worth It?

-LinkedIn Premium may not be right for everyone, but there’s a good chance that one or more of their plans will be an outstanding fit for many different social media marketers in a variety of situations.
+LinkedIn Premium may not be right for everyone, but there’s a good chance that one or more of their plans will be an great fit for many different business owners and marketers.

-The basic take: Yes, it can absolutely be worth it if you have a need for it.
-I’ve personally used it myself since 2016 for my own freelance business, and it’s helped me learn a lot, gain more visibility, and get a competitive edge.
+It's definitely worth it, but only if you have the need for it.
+I’ve personally used it myself since 2016, and it’s helped me learn a lot, gain more visibility, and get a competitive edge.

-If you’re going all in on the platform, even their lowest-cost plan of $29.99 can give you a ton of insights, useful features, and resources that can help advance your career.
+If you’re going all in on the platform, even their lowest-cost Career Plan can give you a ton of insights, useful features, and resources that can help advance your career.

 There are a few specific scenarios where Linkedin Premium may be particularly beneficial.
 Let’s take a look at each.